 There are many small drones that are meant for recreational use and the number of hobby drone pilots is quite significant.
 These are drones are supposed to be flown by following some specific safety guidelines which have been set up by the congress.

-Before we look at some of the rules that govern recreational drone use, it is key to define what is meant by recreational use of a drone.
-In simple terms this refers to the operation of an unmanned aircraft based on personal interests and enjoyment.
-For instance when you take aerial photos using a drone for your own personal use this would be considered as using it for recreational purposes.
+Before we look at some of the rules that govern recreational drone use, it is key to define what is meant by a recreational use of a drone.
+In simple terms, this refers to the operation of an unmanned aircraft based on personal interests and enjoyment.
+For instance, when you take aerial photos using a drone for your own personal use this would be considered as using it for recreational purposes.

-On the other side if you use the drone to take aerial photos of a place with the aim to sell these photos, this would be considered using the drone for commercial purposes.
+On the other side if you use the drone to take aerial photos of a place with the aim to sell these photos, this would be considered using the drone for commercial purposes, and to find out what else is considered that, we suggest checking out our article about the commercial use of drones.
 You should check the FAA guidelines to confirm uses of UASs which are considered to be non-hobby, non-recreational or commercial in nature.

 Here are some of the safety guidelines for recreational drone use that you should abide by as a recreational drone user: